Big Boss Man: Dungeon of Doom (1996)

+New World Order (1996–1997)

+On the December 16, 1996 episode of WCW Monday Nitro, Rogers defected from the Dungeon of Doom to join the New World Order (nWo), attacking the Faces of Fear during a bout against the Outsiders.
+He subsequently began feuding with the Dungeon of Doom, facing Dungeon member Konnan in a series of matches including a strap match and a chain match.
+On January 25, 1997, at Souled Out, he defeated Dungeon member Hugh Morrus in a Mexican deathmatch by running Morrus over with a motorcycle at ringside.

-In 1996, Rogers joined the Dungeon of Doom and feuded with former Dungeon of Doom member John Tenta, whom he lost to at The Great American Bash on June 16 and Bash at the Beach on July 7.
-By the end of the year, he had turned on the Dungeon of Doom and joined the nWo.
-His stay in the nWo was brief, with Traylor knocked out by an unknown assailant at the start of the February 17, 1997 edition of Nitro.
+Rogers' tenure in the nWo abruptly ended when he was knocked out by an unknown assailant at the start of the February 17, 1997 edition of Nitro.
 He later explained that Eric Bischoff fired him from the nWo while he was temporarily paralyzed.

+Feud with the New World Order (1997–1998)

-Upon his return in September, Traylor resumed wrestling under his real name and began feuding with the nWo, forming an alliance with The Steiner Brothers, who also sought Ted DiBiase as their manager.
+Upon his return in September 1997, Traylor resumed wrestling under his real name and began feuding with the nWo, forming an alliance with The Steiner Brothers, who also sought Ted DiBiase as their manager.
 The union abruptly ended when Scott Steiner turned on them to join the nWo in February 1998.
 After Traylor lost to Goldberg on the March 30 episode of Nitro, he left WCW the following month.